5G-MAG/Standards/index.md

 {: .note }
 More information on Standards and Specifications can be found at [https://www.5g-mag.com/standards](https://www.5g-mag.com/standards).

-## References, quick guides and relevant specifications and work item
+## References, Quick Guides and relevant Specifications
-Check [here](pages/standards.html) for all the details.
+Documentation on specifications under the scope of 5G-MAG's topics and areas of work are hosted here.
+Check this [link](pages/standards.html) for more details.

 ## Feedback to Specifications
 5G-MAG maintains [this GitHub repository](https://github.com/5G-MAG/Standards/issues) open to the community to provide feedback on specifications, in particular, comments, bug-fixing or request for new features.
 Check [Feedback to Specifications](pages/feedback.html) for all the details.